morganney/restbus/README.md

 * REST
 * JSON

-To interface with the NextBus Inc. XML feed over a RESTful JSON API, install and use **restbus** as a proxy server for your application.
+To interface with the NextBus Inc. XML feed over a RESTful JSON API, install and use [restbus][0] as a proxy server for your application.

 All documentation is hosted at [restbus.info][0].